Mike-Huggins/quiz-challenge/README.md

 ```
 As a quiz maker
 So that I can challenge users
-I want to be able to create questions with answers
+I want to be able to create a question with an answer
 ```

 ```